fc-io/react-for-beginners/week_04 – API/week_04_b_assignments.md

 * Fetch+useEffect from an open API.
 * Render with React in a decent way.
+* Testing how it works with a slow connection

 * If time, also implement using React Query.

 ## Watch